peterlembke/mongodb-class/documentation/mongodb-library.md

 # The MongoDb Library

 The [PHP MongoDb Driver](https://www.php.net/manual/en/set.mongodb.php) is just a low level gateway to the MongoDb server.
-You can do everything trough the driver but it is easier with a library on top of the driver.
+You can do everything trough the driver, but it is easier with a library on top of the driver.

 The [MongoDB PHP Library](https://docs.mongodb.com/php-library/v1.2/) does just that.
 Providing great help for you.